MoigeMatino/ml-serve/README.md

 ## 💡 Overview

-This project demonstrates how to **serve a machine learning model** using **FastAPI** and **Docker** into production as a RESTful API using FastAPI.
-The API allows users to send data and receive stock price predictions using [Prophet](https://facebook.github.io/prophet/) ML model.
+This project demonstrates how to deploy a machine learning model using FastAPI and Docker, exposing it as a production-ready RESTful API.
+It allows users to send stock data and receive price forecasts powered by the [Prophet](https://facebook.github.io/prophet/) time series model.

 ##  ✨ Features